 Classes to Take to Become a Lawyer: Law School Curriculum Overview

-There are many different areas of law, and institutions generally offer programs in their own specialties.
+There are many different areas of law, and colleges generally offer courses in a variety of specialties.
 Read on to explore some basic and elective courses found in law school programs.

 A Juris Doctor (J.D.) degree is the educational requirement for becoming a lawyer in the United States and requires approximately three years of graduate study to finish.
 The American Bar Association (ABA) is the accreditation agency for law school programs, and such accreditation is required in most states.
-Depending on the school they attend, students may choose a particular emphasis in which they wish to practice law, such as environmental law, criminal law, intellectual property, civil litigation or corporate law.
+Depending on the school they attend, students may choose a particular emphasis, such as environmental law, criminal law, intellectual property, civil litigation or corporate law.

 Common J.D. degree program courses are described in detail below.

 Criminal Law Course

 This course considers the general themes and principles of criminal law.
 Coursework addresses the concepts of criminal intent, causation, action, result and justification.
 Specific cases are presented, usually on the topics of insanity, defense, conspiracy and the legal treatment of rape and homicide.
 Major problems and questions in criminal law are explored, including moral judgment, psychological impairment, blameworthiness and punishment.

 Basic Constitutional Law Course

 This course provides a foundation for public law and specialized constitutional law courses.
 Students learn about the formation and theory of the U.S. Constitution, its history and amendments during the past 200 years and its political and legal significance.
 Also covered are limits on state authority, separation of powers, the role of the judiciary as the guardian of constitutional rights and the concept of checks and balances in the U.S. government.